 "Fit" is important: we take care to match each student with the right teacher for his or her personality and learning style, so we always offer a free tryout lesson with any teacher(s) of your choice.
 Please contact us to set up your free tryout lesson(s).

 Parents are always welcome at private lessons, but are not required to be there.
-We have a comfortable waiting-room with well-lit work/homework tables.
+We have a comfortable waiting-room with well-lit work/homework tables and wifi.

 Annual registration: $25 student/$35 family

-Private lesson discount: 2nd child in same family: 10% discount; 3rd child in same family: 15% discount.
+Private lesson sibling discount: 2nd child in same family: 10% discount; 3rd and subsequent child in same family: 15% discount.

 Private lesson semester is 16-19 weeks, depending on your lesson day and how the calendar falls (number of holidays etc.).
 Billing is always pro-rated per number of lessons.